xcs400/KicadlibBrowser3D/README.md

 This is an unfinished work but it can be tested here: https://xcs400.github.io/KicadlibBrowser3D/

-My goal is being able to see the Kicad(V5) footprint and 3D models available on the web (mainly from kicad official lib) but also from others sites without installing any tool.
+My goal is being able to see the Kicad(V5) footprint and 3D models available on Github (mainly from kicad official lib) but also from others sites without installing any tool.

 # todo